The easiest way to set up a live video feed on your web site

-In the first three cases, you’ll need to install the free Ivideon Server app on your server or desktop computer — it recognizes a camera as an available device and establishes an encrypted connection to the cloud.
+In the first three cases, you’ll need to install the Ivideon Server app on your server or desktop computer — it recognizes a camera as an available device and establishes an encrypted connection to the cloud.
 Ivideon Server is available for all major platforms — Windows, Linux, and OS X.

 In the fourth case, you don’t even need a computer to run the Ivideon Server.
 There are cams for indoors and outdoors use available, with a variety of Internet connection options—cable, Wi-Fi, and 3G/4G.

 It goes without saying that Ivideon is a private video surveillance service first and foremost.
 A camera connected to Ivideon reports suspicious movements and sounds, recording everything in the cloud and informing the owner (sending a push notification, for instance).
 If we want to use the camera for a live feed from our web site, we need to make it public by opening access.
 You can do it in a mere couple of clicks.